 - Alfred State's Title IV code is: 002854

-- Filing early can make a difference in your financial aid package so be sure to complete the FAFSA as soon after January 1st as possible for the academic year in which you plan to enroll.
+- Filing early can make a difference in your financial aid package, so be sure to complete the FAFSA beginning October 1st for the upcoming academic year.

-- The preferred deadline for filing the FAFSA in order to take full advantage of Alfred State's campus based funding (for example: Federal Supplemental Educational Opportunity (SEOG), Federal Perkins Loan, Federal Nursing Loan, Federal College Work Study) is February 15th for the academic year in which you plan to enroll.
-Campus-based funding is awarded according to eligibility guidelines established by the federal government in conjunction with policies and procedures of the Office of Student Records and Financial Services.
+- Campus-based funding (Federal Supplemental Educational Opportunity (SEOG), Federal Nursing Loan, Federal College Work Study) is awarded according to eligibility guidelines established by the federal government in conjunction with policies and procedures of the Office of Student Records and Financial Services.